graeme-lockley/rebo-lang/README.md

 ## See also

 - Where does the name "Rebo" come from?
 I am an annoying Star Wars fan and it is a reference to the [Max Rebo Band](https://starwars.fandom.com/wiki/Max_Rebo_Band) from Return of the Jedi.

+## Languages of interest

+The list are languages that I am keeping an eye - they are interesting and I am curious to see how they evolve.

+- [Gleam](https://gleam.run) is very similar to Rebo.
+It is a strongly typed functional language that compiles to Erlang.
+I think if Gleam had Deno's remote package support it would be a very good fit for me.
+- [Oak](https://oaklang.org) is an interpreted language written in Go.